Influences in the formative years at NID and in India

 Picture: Prof John Chris Jones at the British Library in 2004

 I was happy to meet John Chris Jones in London during my visit there in 2004.
 We met in the British Library which was the location suggested by him for a meeting that was set up over a round of email communications prior to my visit.
 I had written to John Chris many years earlier when a former student of mine who was studying at the RCA told me that he was the best person who could help us formulate new directions for the use of digital resources at the IICD Jaipur where I was officiating as the Director.
-Nagraj Seshadri had told me was perhaps the only person in the late 90’s who had a deep understanding of the internet and could help us develop strategies for its use in the crafts sector in India.
+Nagraj Seshadri had told me that JCJ was perhaps the only person in the late 90’s who had a deep understanding of the internet and could help us develop strategies for its use in the crafts sector in India.
 I wrote to him and shared our IICD reports with him but due to his involvement with the book, Internet and Everyone, at that time he was not able to participate with that effort.
 However he had been a strong influence as part of the Design Methods movement and his book on the subject and hid other books were much sought after at NID in the 70’s till date.
 Now many NID students regularly catch up with his writings on the web at his website called Softopia.

 JCJ on wiki: